shamanDevel/DiffDVR/README.md

 # Differentiable Direct Volume Rendering

-The source code for the VIS submission 1136 "Differentiable Direct Volume Rendering"
+The source code for the VIS 2021 submission "Differentiable Direct Volume Rendering" by Sebastian Weiss and Rüdiger Westermann

 ## Requirements